OAuth Login for User's Tokens

 Parameters:

-HOST: Will be defined later
+HOST: Will be given by UKKO

 YOUR_SERVICE_REDIRECT_URL: 'http://example.com/callback',